raspberrypilearning/getting-started-with-minecraft-pi/en/step_2.md

 ![](images/mcpi-idle.png)

-If you see "Hello world" in the Minecraft window, you're good to proceed to the [worksheet](worksheet.md).
+If you see "Hello world" in the Minecraft window, you're good to proceed to the next step.